 Totopara: 30 km from Jaldapara, a small village on the banks of River Torsha bordering Bhutan is the only habitation of Toto, a primitive tribe in Dooars.
 Their number has dwindled to less than 1000.
 The aboriginal lifestyle of the Totos attracts tourists from many parts of the world to visit here.

-Chilapata: Forests on the eastern part of river Torsha is known as Chilapata forests.
+Chilapata: Forests on the eastern part of river Torsha are known as Chilapata forests.
 Hidden deep inside Chilapata is the ruin of a thousand-year-old fort of Nal King.
 It has tremendous historical and archaeological importance.
-Built in the 5th century during the Gupta Empire the ruins still recall the memories of the Golden Age of India.
-There are a number of forest safaris available in Chilapata as well which can easily be accessed from Jaldapara.
+Built-in the 5th century during the Gupta Empire the ruins still recall the memories of the Golden Age of India.
+There are several forest safaris available in Chilapata as well which can easily be accessed from Jaldapara.

-Khayerbari Tiger Rescue Centre – When the show of Tigers in Indian Circus was banned in 1998, many tigers were rescued and brought to this rescue center.
+Khayerbari Tiger Rescue Centre – When the show of Tigers in Indian Circus was banned in 1998, many tigers were rescued and brought to this rescue centre.
 Leopards captured from the whole of Dooars area also find shelter here.
-The Tiger Rescue center has a watchtower from where you can see the animals.
-There is also a battery operated small car which takes tourists on a ride inside the leopard area of the park.
-The rescue center is about 15 km from Jaldapara town.
+The Tiger Rescue centre has a watchtower from where you can see the animals.
+There is also a battery-operated small car that takes tourists on a ride inside the leopard area of the park.
+The rescue centre is about 15 km from Jaldapara town.

 Other Places Around

 Gorumara National Park: 80 km (2 hours)

 Buxa Tiger Reserve: 30 km (1 hour)

 Where to Stay